Dangerous Passage: Plot

 Oil company employee Joe Beck is stationed in the jungle in Honduras.
 When his grandfather back in Texas dies, he inherits $200,000.
-In a nearby port he meets with the testament executor, attorney Daniel Bergstrom to receive the good news, but when he is to return to the jungle, he is followed by a suspicious man hired by the attorney, who tries to knock him out.
-Joe instead manages to kill the man, and boards a ship in the port.
+In a nearby port he meets with the testament executor, attorney Daniel Bergstrom to receive the good news, but when he is to return to the jungle, he is followed by a suspicious man hired by the attorney, who assaults him with a knife and tries to steal his identity papers.
+Joe instead manages to kill the man, and books passage on the first ship leaving port.

 On the ship, the Merman, is Dawson, a steward who helped Joe against his unknown assailant.
 Also on the ship are Captain Saul and his mate, Buck Harris.
 Among the few passengers is the alluring Nita Paxton, a cabaret artist whom Joe takes a liking to the minute he boards the ship.

-Before the ship lands in its first port on the cruise, Dawson is murdered, and Joe gets rid of the body by feeding it to the fish, to avoid being blamed for his death.
+Before the ship lands in its first port on the cruise, Dawson is murdered, and his body placed in Joe's cabin.
+Joe moves the body to a lifeboat, hidden under a tarp, but the body later disappears.
 On shore in Los Altos, Joe and Nita go off romancing together.
 Upon their return to the ship, Joe discovers that Bergstrom has come aboard and brought a man calling himself Joe Beck.
 Joe instantly suspects Nita of being in cahoots with Bergstrom, trying to trick him out of his inheritance.
 She then confides in him, that Dawson was an undercover agent for an insurance company, suspecting the captain and his crew of insurance fraud.
 She is trying to finish his work after he disappeared.

 Waiting for Joe in his cabin are Bergstrom and the impostor, who hold him at gun point, demanding he give them his ID and papers.
 Joe overpowers the impostor, grabs the gun and forces the men to leave his cabin.